 Kindness.
 Honesty.
 Service.
 Virtues are the essence of our character and when we keep the practice of virtues at the heart of everyday life, we live with purpose.

 Virtue, by definition, is the moral excellence of a person.
-A morally excellent person has a character made-up of virtues valued as good.
-He or she is honest, respectful, courageous, forgiving, and kind, for example.
-Because of these virtues or positive character traits, he or she is committed to doing the right thing no matter what the personal cost, and does not bend to impulses, urges or desires, but acts according to values and principles.
-Some might say that good qualities are innate and developed through good parenting, which they are, but we’re not perfect.
-Virtues need to be cultivated to become more prevalent or habitual in daily life.
-With the habit of being more virtuous, we take the helm of our own life, redirecting its course towards greater fulfillment, peace and joy.
+Morally excellent people have a character made-up of virtues valued as good.
+They are honest, respectful, courageous, forgiving, and kind, for example.
+They do the right thing, and don’t bend to impulses, urges or desires, but act according to values and principles.
+Some might say good qualities are innate, but we’re not perfect.
+Virtues need to be cultivated to become more prevalent in life.
+With the habit of being virtuous, we take the helm of our own life, redirecting its course towards greater happiness and fulfillment.

 Why Practice Virtues?